Afghanistan: Gunmen kill government's top media officer | DW | 06.08.2021

 Afghanistan's long-running conflict between the government and the Taliban has intensified since foreign troops began their withdrawal from the country in May.

 The Taliban have since seized control of most of rural Afghanistan.
-They are now threatening Kabul, which has been spared the violence until earlier this week.
+They are now threatening Kabul, the nation's capital.

 US and Afghan forces recently increased airstrikes targeting the Taliban in a bid to push the group back.
 The Taliban said Tuesday's attack was just the beginning of "retaliatory" attacks against Afghan officials.